High-Performance-Computing/Project/Replicability.md

 ## For compute node:

-The following information is obtained by using on a compute node (follow [How to Run](HowToRun.md)):
+The following information is obtained by using on a compute node (follow [How to Run](HowToRun.md) first):

 ```
 lscpu